cageyoko/CTC-Attention-Mispronunciation/README.md

 attention_aug is our best system.

 Usage:
+1. Just need to change your kaldi_path in path.sh and your data_path in run.sh
-1. ./run.sh  get the decode sequence (decode_seq)
+2. ./run.sh  to get the decode sequence (decode_seq)
-2. mv decode_seq ./result/hyp
+3. mv decode_seq ./result/hyp
    ./mdd_result.sh